matheuscoelhomalta/chrome-extension-starter-vite/README.md

    npm run build
    ```

-4. Load the extension in Chrome:
+4. Load the extension in Browser:
-   - Open Chrome and navigate to `chrome://extensions/`
+   - Open Browser and navigate to `chrome://extensions/`
    - Enable "Developer mode" in the top right corner
    - Click "Load unpacked" and select the `dist` folder from your project directory